 One of Franklin’s final legal maneuvers focused on the drug used for the lethal injection, pentobarbital.
 His attorneys argued that the injection would violate the Constitution’s ban on cruel and unusual punishment.

-On Tuesday, U.S. District Judge Nanette Laughrey granted a stay of execution, finding Franklin's lawyers showed the use of pentobarbital carried "a high risk of contamination and prolonged, unnecessary pain beyond that which is required to achieve death."
+U.S. District Judge Nanette Laughrey granted a stay on Tuesday, finding Franklin’s lawyers showed the use of pentobarbital carried “a high risk of contamination and prolonged, unnecessary pain beyond that which is required to achieve death.”

 “Given the irreversible nature of the death penalty and plaintiffs’ medical evidence and allegations, a stay is necessary to ensure that the defendants’ last act against Franklin is not permanent, irremediable cruel and unusual punishment in violation of the Eighth Amendment,” Laughrey wrote.

 Another federal judge granted a second stay Tuesday, based on a separate defense petition contesting Franklin’s competency.